JunfengGaolab/PlantsGPT/README.md

-<h1 align="center">PlantsGPT 💬 + Code interpreter 💻 Fine-tunning tutorials</h1>
+<h1 align="center">PlantsGPT 💬 + Code interpreter 💻 Fine-tuning tutorials</h1>

 ## 👋 brief

 🔥🔥🔥 The PlantsGPT repository serves as a tutorial for people to test and share interesting prompting examples for large language models (LLMs) for plant science.
 We aim to push GPT + Code Interpreter to its limits, show you what's possible and unlock your creativity in plant science!
+Though our examples are based on ChatGPT4, we provide a tutorial for fine-tuning of a LLM like LlaMa to develop PlantsGPT.

 🔥🔥🔥 We currently focus on OpenAI's [GPT-4](https://openai.com/gpt-4), but we also welcome examples from other LLMs (for example open-sourced models like MetaAI's [Llama 2](https://ai.meta.com/llama/) or others with API access such as [GPT-3](https://openai.com/api/) and CodeX).